empovit/squid-ssl-bump/README.md

     sudo ./build.sh
     ```

-2. Generate CA key and certificate, and a settings file for the Diffie-Hellman algorithm:
+2. Generate a self-signed root CA key and certificate, and a settings file for the Diffie-Hellman algorithm:

     ```sh
     ./certs.sh
     ```

+    If needed, the key and certificate can be replaced with a custom pair.

 3. Start a Squid container: